 Top of Page

-Kichijouten (Mahasri), 1078 AD, Heian Era
+Kichijjōten (Mahasri), 1078 AD, Heian Era.

-Wood with pigments, 116 cm, Treasure of Houryuuji Temple
+Wood with pigments, 116 cm.

-Photo courtesy of temple exhibition catalog
+Photo courtesy of temple exhibition catalog.

-Kichijouten, Nara Period, 8th Century, Treasure of Yakushiji Temple
+Kichijoten, Nara Period, 8th Century, Treasure of Yakushiji Temple

-Kichijouten, Painting, Nara Period, 8th Century
+Painting, Nara Period, 8th Century

 Designated National Treasure